Historical background of the New Testament: Zealots, Sicarii and bandits

 When Herod was still military governor in the Galilee, he spent a good deal of time fighting bandits under the leadership of Ezekias.
 These bandits are best understood as a peasant group whose targets were local elites (both Hasmonean and Herodian) rather than Rome.
 Ventidius Cumanus (procurator 48 to 52 CE) often retaliated against brigandry by punishing peasant communities he believed to be their base of support.
 When a Galillean pilgrim on the way to Jerusalem was murdered by a Samaritan, the bandit chief Eliezar organized Galilleans for a counter-attack, and Cumanus moved against the Jews.
 A Syrian legate, Quadratus, intervened and sent several Jewish and Samaritan officials to Rome.
 The Emperor Claudius took the Jewish side, and had the Samaritan leaders executed and exiled, and turned one named Veler over to the Jews who beheaded him.
 Thus, widespread peasant unrest of this period was not exclusively directed against Rome but also expressed discontent against urban elites and other groups; Roman policy sought to contain the power of the bandits while cultivating Jewish support.

 During the First Jewish-Roman War in 66, Josephus was sent to command the Galilee.
 He raised an army primarily of local bandits who pillaged nearby Greek and Roman cities (including ones occupied by Jewish elites), including the administrative centers of Sepphoris, Tiberias, and Gabara (sometimes Gadara).
 This suggests that they were concerned primarily with gain or social insurrection against local elites, rather than a political revolution against Roman occupation.
 When Roman legions arrived from Syria, the bandit army melted away.

 The Romans employed a scorched earth policy in its fight in the north, driving thousands of peasants southwards towards Jerusalem.
 Between 67 and 68, these peasants, perhaps led by bandits, formed a new political party called the Zealots, which believed that an independent kingdom should be restored immediately through force of arms.
 It is unclear whether their leaders made messianic claims.
-The Zealots imprisoned members of the Herodian family, killed the former high priests Ananus ben Ananus and Joshua ben Gamla, and put on trial the wealthiest citizens.
+The Zealots imprisoned members of the Herodian family, killed the former high priests Ananus ben Ananus and Joshua ben Gamla.
 It is possible that they believed they were purging elements whom they believed would have surrendered to the Romans.
 But these purges also reveal the great social divide between Jewish peasants and aristocrats at this time.
 They formed part of a social revolution: although they ultimately lost to the Romans, elite groups like the Hasmoneans, Herodians, and Sadducees would never again have power in Roman Judea.